 - – ½ onion chopped

-- – 2 chicken breast cut into mouth sized pieces
+- – 2 chicken thighs cut into mouth sized pieces or firm tofu

 - – 1 teaspoon sugar